About the Project

 - Katie Ormerod – then Deputy Archivist, St. Bartholomew's Hospital Archives & Museum.

 - Alma Topen – then Archivist, Royal Hospital for Sick Children, Glasgow.

 - Prof Dan Young – then Honorary Archivist of the Royal Hospital for Sick Children and Emeritus Professor of Surgical Paediatrics, University of Glasgow, who sadly died in 2013.

 - Glasgow and West of Scotland Family History Society (http://www.gwsfhs.org.uk/).

 The Project team would like to acknowledge the enormous contribution made by the large number of dedicated volunteers and Kingston University students, without whose work on transcribing the registers, checking and correcting the database, this project would have been impossible.

-We are also indebted to Anne Morgan (Amendit Design Services) who designed both the original site and its new incarnation in HHARP and who sadly died in late 2009.
+We are also indebted to Anne Morgan (Amendit Design Services) who designed both the original Small and Special site and its transformation into HHARP and who sadly passed away in late 2009.